Davidosky007/support-ticketing-frontend/README.md

 ### Backend Deployment

+Alright, so you've got your shiny frontend ready - now let's talk about getting that backend up and running in production!

-The backend requires a hosting service that supports Ruby on Rails applications:
+You'll need a hosting service that can handle Ruby on Rails.
+Here's what you need to do:

-1. Set up the required environment variables on your hosting platform
+1. Set up those environment variables - trust me, you don't want to forget this step 🙃
-2. Deploy your Rails application
+2. Deploy your Rails app (fingers crossed for a smooth deploy!)
-3. Run database migrations
+3. Run those database migrations - because nobody likes a schema mismatch error at 2 AM

-Good options for Rails hosting include:
+We've had good experiences with these hosting services:
-- Heroku
+- Heroku (classic choice, though the free tier is sadly gone)
-- Render
+- Render (pretty solid and developer-friendly)
-- Fly.io
+- Fly.io (super fast if you configure it right)
-- Railway
+- Railway (surprisingly easy to use)

 ## Troubleshooting

+Let's be honest - things will break.
+Here's how to fix them when they do!

 ### Common Issues

 #### Authentication Issues

-- **Problem**: "Invalid login credentials" error despite correct email/password **Solution**: Ensure the backend API is accessible and check that your JWT secret is set correctly in the backend environment.
+- **Problem**: You're 100% sure you typed your password right, but you're still getting "Invalid login credentials" **Solution**: First, take a deep breath!
+Then check if your backend API is actually running.
+Double-check your JWT secret - this one has bitten us more times than we'd like to admit.

-- **Problem**: Getting logged out unexpectedly **Solution**: The JWT token may be expiring too quickly.
-Check the token expiration time in the backend configuration.
+- **Problem**: You're working away and suddenly... you're logged out.
+Again. 😤 **Solution**: Your JWT token is probably expiring too quickly.
+We've all been there!
+Check the token expiration time in your backend.
+Maybe don't set it to 5 minutes during development (lesson learned the hard way).

 #### API Connection Issues